gracehartzell/headless-grocers/docs/Notes.md

 - Postmates (backup).
 Has API and is in Austin.
 Mainly for restaurant delivery.
   Fees will be much higher than ordering from another service.

+## 31 January

+Today's problem: Connecting the frontend to the backend.
+More specifically, triggering the scraping actions on a button click.
+My game plan:

+1. Figure out how to export an async function.
+2. Create a button component with the function file imported

+I'll start with getting the Yummly scrape to happen on a button click and then incorporate the Instacart scrape once that's complete.